PikaPika0710/PikaPika0710/README.md

 - 👋 Hi, I’m @PikaPika0710
 - 👀 I’m interested in learning English, Coding, playing Soccer, games, and travelling ^^
-- 🌱 I’m currently learning .NET & JAVA language, and try my best to 990TO
 - 💞️ I’m looking to collaborate on doing some projects for future works!
 Welcome you guys <3
 - 📫 Contact me via: